powsybl/powsybl-core/docs/user/itools/security-analysis.md

 }
 ```

-`--limit-reductions-file`
+`--limit-scalings-file`
-Path to a JSON file defining limit reductions.
-See [Limit reductions](../../simulation/security/limit-scalings.md) for principles and details.
+Path to a JSON file defining limit scalings.
+See [Limit scalings](../../simulation/security/limit-scalings.md) for principles and details.

 `--external`<br>
 <span style="color: red">TODO:</span> Use this argument to run the security analysis as an external process.